couchbaselabs/try-cb-java/README.md

 # Couchbase Java Travel-Sample Application
-This is a sample application for getting started with Couchbase Server 4.5 and later.
+This is a sample application for getting started with Couchbase Server 6.5 and later.
 The application runs a single page UI for demonstrating SQL for Documents (N1QL) and Full Text Search (FTS) querying capabilities.
-It uses Couchbase Server 5.0 together with Spring Boot, Angular2 and Bootstrap.
+It uses Couchbase Server 6.5.0 together with Spring Boot, Angular2 and Bootstrap.

 The application is a flight planner that allows the user to search for and select a flight route (including the return flight) based on airports and dates.
-Airport selection is done dynamically using an angular autocomplete box bound to N1QL queries on the server side.
+Airport selection is done dynamically using an Angular autocomplete box bound to N1QL queries on the server side.
 After selecting a date, it then searches for applicable air flight routes from a previously populated database.
 An additional page allows users to search for Hotels using less structured keywords.